HananMurrar/ToDoListWeb/README.md

 {
   "title": "Read book",
-  "description": "Finish chapter 6 instead of chapter 5", "dueDate": "25/03/2026",
+  "description": "Finish chapter 6 instead of chapter 5", "dueDate": "2026-03-25",
   "completed": true
 }
 ```
 - Response: returns updated task
-- Errors: returns 404 not found if task does not exist, 400 bad request if inputes invalid, 500 internal server error for server errors
+- Errors: returns 404 not found if task does not exist, 400 bad request if inputs are invalid, 500 internal server error for server errors

 ##### Delete a task:
 - Method: DELETE